vegaprotocol/specs/protocol/0054-NETP-network_parameters.md

 # Current network parameters

+The network parameter spec-name to name-in-vega-core mapping is found in the core [keys](https://github.com/vegaprotocol/vega/blob/develop/core/netparams/keys.go) file.

 The current network parameters are specified in the code specifiying the min and max value ranges and the default values.
 The parameters and related values can be seen in the [defaults](https://github.com/vegaprotocol/vega/blob/develop/core/netparams/defaults.go) file in the core repository.